 Naturally, any artisan perfects their craft over time, but let me show you some of the tiny details in the evolution of my coats that you might otherwise overlook and I'll share what I've learned along the way...
 I'm going to try to start at the beginning and work forward, so bear with me... but oh yes, whether you are patron or fellow artisan, read on... there are good things herein...!Machine-needle-felting

 My very first few coats weren't felted at all.
-I still have them hiding away, and they pale so much in comparison that I don't even want to sell them. 😥 They weren't any better than the sweaters they were made from, and just didn't feel sturdy enough.
-I'm SUPER picky about my garments..
+I still have them hiding away, and they pale so much in comparison that I don't even want to sell them. 😥 The bodices just didn't feel sturdy enough to hold up the "skirt" section of the coat - they had a lot of the "droopy bathrobe vibe" because there wasn't enough structure...
+I'm also super picky about my garments..
 All too often, I have a favorite item only to discover a hole in it.
 ARGH!!
-So frustrating.. then I discovered machine-needle-felting 😍, and in the evolutionary timeline of my sweater-goodies, that was like the "Sudden-Extinction-of-the-Dinosaurs K-T boundary" with clear before/after distinctions.
+So frustrating.. then I discovered machine-needle-felting 😍, and in the evolutionary timeline of my sweater-goodies, that was an event with clear before/after distinctions.
 Sure, you can wash the sweaters in hot water and pray to the Laundry Gods that the result is what you want, but the machine-needle felting gives a lot more control over this process.
 Instead of throwing the sweaters in the hot water and hoping for the best, I'm actually doubling the layers with the felting.
 I don't want to reinvent the wheel here, but I have a blog post which talks about felting a bit more.
 That's over here.

 Disguise/embellish the ends of the belt ties